 Tips to De-Stress

 In today’s world, many people take stress as a given.
 Work always seems to be stressful, but then there are other things that pile on top of that.
-Stress from divorce, being in debt, dealing with a child custody battle, being sick…there are so many things that can stress us out.
+Stress from divorce, a challenging mediation session, being in debt, dealing with a child custody battle, being sick…there are so many things that can stress us out.
 Fortunately, there are a number of ways of dealing with stress.
 Some people immediately go for medication, but that’s not necessary if you learn how to meditate or practice one of these other forms of de-stressing.

 - Ways to De-stress – different methods of relaxing